abgill/cs-xinput/README.md

 # cs-xinput

-A simple native wrapper for xinput written in c and exported into a .net Core project.
+A simple native wrapper for xinput written in c and exported into a .net framework project.